 - Remember your RMDs – If you are older than 70, make sure to take your Required Minimum Distribution from your retirement plans and inherited IRAs.
 While the IRS tends to be fairly lenient when it comes to missed RMDs (as long as the mistake is corrected), there is a chance that a potentially sizable penalty could be due (50% of shortfall) if the mistake is not forgiven.

-- Consider AMT preference items – While the Alternative Minimum Tax only affects higher income taxpayers, it is important to be aware of so that you can limit it, or avoid triggering it in the first place.
+- Consider AMT preference items While the Alternative Minimum Tax only affects higher income taxpayers, it is important to be aware of so that you can limit it, or avoid triggering it in the first place.
 Certain deductions, like state and local income taxes and property taxes, are not deductible under AMT.
-Before accelerating certain payments, make sure to consider how these might affect the AMT calculation, especially since AMT could be repealed starting in 2018 under the proposed tax changes.
+Before accelerating certain payments, make sure to consider how these might affect the AMT calculation.